yaypaul/util__string/README.md

 # utils__string

 Prototype String Utilities
 I created these utilities some time ago for my own projects.
-They will have gone through numerous versions and may have picked up some pieces from other MIT projects.
+They will have gone through numerous versions.
 I've tried to keep them small, only including operations I find myself doing time after time.
 I finally found the time to make proper repros and read me files so I could upload them.
 I hope you find them as useful as I do!

 ### Version